 Aphorisms of Light reveals the spiritual, mystical, and cosmological principles that lay at the heart of the sacred Mysteries, expressed in the form of aphorisms.
 Inspired by the Pythagorean, Platonic, Kabbalistic, Yogic, and Hermetic traditions, as well as personal initiatory and mystical experiences, the author provides the keys to Universal Order, individual transformation, and divine understanding.

-This illustrated book serves as a companion to the art book, Ideograms: The Paintings.
+This book serves as a companion to the book, Ideograms: The Paintings.
 Each painting is accompanied by a poem that captures the essence of the artwork and the philosophical or mystical idea it represents.
 The paintings, poems, and corresponding commentaries have been arranged to form a cosmological, evolutionary narrative, offering a story of creation and the odyssey of the human soul through the material universe.
-An extended section of commentary provides insight into the symbolism of the poetry and paintings, offering an introduction to various mystical, philosophical and religious principles, as well as providing keys to the author's Pentadic Matrix Symbol System which is the conceptual Seed-source for all his Art.
+An extended section of commentary provides insight into the symbolism of the poetry and paintings, offering an introduction to various mystical, philosophical and religious principles, as well as providing keys to the author's Pentadic Matrix Symbol System which is the Seed-source for all his Art.

 This children's picture book tells the story of the first creation and the first man.
 The Acorn Man was inspired by the spirit of ancient Mesoamerican culture and the art of the Mayans and Aztecs.
 The book also offers an important environmental lesson, warning against man's disregard for Nature and the animal kingdom.

 Five Masks of the Sun offers a unique view ofhuman life through the lens of Symbolist art and visionary poetry.
 The verse, reflecting the author’s personal experience and inner vision, is influenced by various mystical traditions as well as the principles of Idealist philosophy.